eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 $new('div').css('font-weight', 'bold');
 ~~~

 The beauty of this is that the above JavaScript would be in a function as well.
-This means that the variable are locally scoped to the function and do not *polute* the global (window) namespace.
+This means that the variables are locally scoped to the function and do not *pollute* the global (window) namespace.

 ### Module dependencies